 On July 8, 2014, we entered into a \$500.0 million secured revolving credit agreement with Wells Fargo as the administrative agent, sole book runner and lead arranger.
 The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, matures on July 8, 2019.
 The credit agreement was further amended on May 22, 2015 to, among other things, increase the borrowing base from \$110.0 million to \$175.0 million and to provide for certain restrictions on purchasing margin stock.
 On November 13, 2015, the borrowing base was increased from \$175.0 million to \$200.0 million.
-As of March 31, 2016, the borrowing base was set at \$200.0 million and we had \$43.0 million in outstanding borrowings under the credit agreement, with a weighted average interest rate of 1.94%.
-In connection with our spring 2016 redetermination, the agent lender under the credit agreement has recommended that our borrowing base be reduced to \$175.0 million due to a decline in pricing.
-This reduction is subject to the approval of the required other lenders.
+In connection with our spring 2016 redetermination, our borrowing base was set at \$175.0 million due to a decline in pricing.
+On August 5, 2016, we repaid \$78.0 million of our outstanding borrowings with a portion of the proceeds from our August 2016 public offering of common units and, as of September 30, 2016, we had \$54.5 million in outstanding borrowings under the credit agreement, with a weighted average interest rate of 2.28%.
+In connection with our fall 2016 redetermination, the agent lender under the credit agreement has recommended that our borrowing base be increased to \$275.0 million.